carpeliam/at-journal-2024/src/entries/at-day-19-roaring-fork-shelter-to-deer-park-mountain-shelter.md

 sleep: Tent
 mood: 🙂
 ---
 My watch told me to rest again.
+Boo.

-Snail Mail s friends are Fire Magic and Honeybuns.
-Fire Magic started a fire and I watched.
-Man s first invention is still the most interesting one.
+I saw Snail Mail and her friends (fellow End-to-Ender Fire Magic, and Honeybuns) at Deer Park too - it looks like we're all heading into Hot Springs tomorrow.Fire Magic lived up to her trail name by getting a fire started in the fire pit, while Honeybuns secured the kindling and I watched.
+Fire is likely the first thing that mankind ever invented, and it's still by far the most interesting one.

-We ve hiked exactly as far as the LT today.
-Sleep score: 59
+Oh hey, I finished today at mile 272 - that's exactly as far as the Long Trail, depending on the year.
+As of tomorrow, this will be the longest hike I've ever been on.